Spooky Salad (Halloween Side Dish)

 Cucumber slices or cut-out shapes would be a great addition to this Halloween side dish.
 Try adding pickled red onion, pepperoncini, or shaved red cabbage, too.

-Just like Halloween jello shots, this is a great make-ahead recipe!
+Just like candy corn shots, this is a great make-ahead recipe!
 All of the elements for this Halloween salad idea can be prepped in advance and kept separately in the fridge.

 Put it all together and dress it just before you’re ready to eat, so the spooky salad does not wilt.